Ksr123456789/git-tut/README.txt

 12. Diff between git rm and git restore
 ans: if you want to move the whole file back to the untracked state(working state), then we do git rm, otherwise if we just want to remove the changes in working area then we do git restore.

+13. `git diff commit1 commit2` --> gives the difference of all file changes between two commits

+14. `git commit -m <"your commit message">` --> if we want to avoid opening a text editor line  vim/nano to add commit message we can use this following command